-Data on local government officials come from two sources: GTA Information Technology Co.
-Ltd and Fudan University Social Science Lab.
-Database on prefectural Party Secretary is a balanced city-year panel, containing 1,443 Party Secretaries Party Secretaries from 334 prefectures, from 2000 to 2016.
-Personal information such as name, birth year and place, education, undergraduate major, working experience, party membership for each government official is documented in the database.
+The data on local government officials come from two sources: GTA Information Technology Co., Ltd., and Fudan University Social Science Lab.
+The database on prefectural Party Secretaries is a balanced city-year panel, containing 1,443 Party Secretaries from 334 prefectures, from 2000 to 2016.
+Personal information such as name, birth year and place, education, undergraduate major, working experience, and party membership for each government official is documented in the database.
 As shown in Figure 2, in the whole sample, the average term of service for all Party Secretaries is 4.5 years.
 In the subsample of Party Secretaries who serve for one term only, the average term of service is 3.6 years.
 I use the one-term subsample in the analysis to avoid changing incentives in the second term.